strangelove-ventures/mandrake/apps/web/docs/API_IMPLEMENTATION_PLAN.md

-# API Implementation Plan for Mandrake
+# API Implementation Plan for Mandrake (Revised)

 ## Overview

-This document outlines the implementation plan for the Mandrake API.
-It provides a detailed structure of all routes, their HTTP methods, and a strategy for sharing code between similar endpoints at system and workspace levels.
+This document outlines the implementation plan for the Mandrake API with a simplified approach that directly uses managers in route factories without an intermediate handler layer.

 ## API Routes Structure